 The existence (or not) of naked singularities has not been proved or disproved - either by experimental investigations, cosmological observations, or by theoretical calculations.

 The 'weak cosmic censorship hypotheses' and the 'strong cosmic censorship hypotheses' are two mathematical conjectures (from the 1960s) by Roger Penrose which suggest that such singularities can't exist.
-Others (notably the late Stephen Hawking) maintain that they can.
+Other researchers (notably the late Stephen Hawking) maintain that they can.

 For technical details see: Wikipedia